AndreaCazares1412/Excel_Hotel_Booking_Analysis/README.md

 2. How do cancellations impact monthly revenue and the percentage of revenue lost throughout the year?
 3. How does reservation lead time affect booking status (cancelled vs. not cancelled)?
 4. How does room price influence the probability of cancellation?
-5. How do cancellation rates differ between new and repeated guests?
+5. How does the cancellation rate relative to canceled bookings differ between new and repeated guests?

 ### Excel Skills Used
 The following Excel skills were utilized for analysis: